What is Exit Velocity and How to Increase It

 What should my exit velocity be?

-Your average exit speed will depend on a few factors: swing timing, swing mechanics, your overall strength, where exactly you hit the ball, and age.
-As athletes grow and develop, raw power and talent typically increases, leading to more powerful swings and higher exit speeds.
+Your average exit speed will depend on a few factors: swing timing, swing mechanics, your overall strength, launch angle and age.
+As athletes grow and develop, raw power and consistency typically increases, leading to more powerful swings and higher exit speeds.

 If you’re wondering “what should my exit velocity be”, keep in mind that every athlete is different.
-Your power will depend on many factors, including your height, strength and swing mechanics.
+Your power will depend on many factors, including your strength, swing mechanics and age.

 How to Increase Exit Velocity